Skip to content

 What Can You Do With a Dutch Oven: 7 Rules to Follow

-You would be surprised how many people ask me “what can you actually do with a dutch oven?”
-My shocked response is always “what can’t you do with a Dutch oven!”
+You would be surprised how many people ask me “What can you actually do with a Dutch oven?”
+My shocked response is always “What can’t you do with a Dutch oven!”

 What can you actually do with a Dutch oven?
-You can fry, simmer, stew, roast, bake, serve and store.
+You can fry, simmer, stew, roast, bake, serve, and store.
 Some of the dishes you can prepare inside a Dutch oven are fried bacon and eggs, slow-cook casseroles and stews, roast sides of meat along with vegetables, risottos, ethnic recipes, desserts, and of course bake.

 These are just a few ways to use a Dutch oven read on to get the full picture of what these underrated cooking pots can do for you…